Montgomery St. Peter Montgomery St. Peter

 Rusty’s Market.
 A weekend farmers market with colorful displays of tropical fruits, vegetables, pastries, breads and juices.
 Artisans sell handmade crafts like beachy jewelry, shell decor, aboriginal artwork and vintage Hawaiian shirts.
 Thai vendors sell takeaway street food and offer massages.

 Cairns Night Market.
-An evening market with souvenirs shops, a food court, massage spas and nail salons.
+An evening market with souvenir shops, a food court, massage spas and nail salons.

 Esplanade Lagoon.
 An outdoor swimming pool with a small sandy beach, series of boardwalks, lush lawns and bbq pits.
 It’s a popular spot to safely swim and enjoy the tropical atmosphere of Cairns.